-Nicole is an Assistant Professor in the Westphal College of Media Arts & Design at Drexel University.
+Nicole is an Associate Professor in the Westphal College of Media Arts & Design at Drexel University in the Department of Architecture, Design & Urbanism.
 She is the founding Director of the Design Futures Lab where she leads a graduate research group in speculative design practices.
 The Design Futures Lab is currently pursuing design research to stimulate debate on the potential implications of emerging technological and scientific developments within society.
 Her practice spans the disciplines of art, science, technology, design and philosophy.
 Nicole holds a BFA, in Art from Carnegie Mellon University and a Master’s of Architecture from UCLA.
 She is currently pursuing a PhD in Philosophy, Art and Critical Thought at the European Graduate School in Saas-Fee Switzerland.
 She is writing on Non-Human Aesthetics, with a focus on the philosophical implications of aesthetics relating to emerging developments in computational creativity, artificially intelligent autonomous systems, robotics and synthetic biological hybrids.

 Nicole’s current research interests include: future speculation, robotics, computation, artificial intelligence, speculative realism and interactive environments.
 Nicole is interested in exploring the boundaries between technology, science, the “natural”, the built environment and its inhabitants.
 Nicole works with complex and fantastical narratives as well as multi-agent systems and advanced computational strategies to envision new landscapes, environments and territories for inhabitation.
 Nicole regularly writes on issues pertaining to these interests and she has recently completed papers on the aesthetics of emergence, dark data, artificial intelligence and aesthetics, issues of materiality and agency in the future, transdisciplinary design methodologies and speculative realist approaches to very large organizations.